jacksloan/airtable-extensions/README.md

 Quickly create typesafe APIs for your airtable bases:

-API requests are automatically rate-limited and queued if the request would exceed the max of 5 requests per second.
+API requests are automatically rate-limited and queued if the request would exceed the requests limit of 5 per second.

 ### Airtable client example: